 The Palestinian National Council held its second day of talks yesterday (Monday) at the Arab League headquarters in Cairo.

-The Palestinian National Council held its second day of talks yesterday (Monday) at the Arab League headquarters in Cairo.
+Background: The Palestinian National Council held its second day of talks yesterday (Monday) at the Arab League headquarters in Cairo.
 Two former Jordanian Prime Ministers and a number of notables from the occupied West Bank of Jordan were invited to join the session, a move reported to demonstrate their united opposition to the idea of a separate Palestinian state.